Thunder-Compute/thunder-compute-documentation/guides/using-thunder-compute-with-docker.md

 ---
 title: "Using Thunder Compute with Docker"
-description: "This guide explains how to use Thunder Compute with Docker"
+description: "This guide explains how to use Thunder Compute with Docker from within a Thunder Compute instance"
 mode: wide
 sidebarTitle: "Using Thunder Compute with Docker"
 ---